yanbinc2/ME_alg/README.md

 7. "functions.zip"

-    Function: This is a zip file which includes accessory functions and parameters for "phase2_generate_seedregions_package.m" and "phase4_merge_seedregions_package.m".
+    Function: This is a zip file which includes accessory functions (.m files) and parameter values (.txt files) for "phase2_generate_seedregions_package.m" and "phase4_merge_seedregions_package.m".
 Please unzip this zip file into the same directory of "phase2_generate_seedregions_package.m" and "phase4_merge_seedregions_package.m".

 #
 (b) Execution procedures: